Ozzie Albies Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.1 K/9, the 10th-best in the league.

-- The Orioles have the 19th-ranked team ERA among all league pitching staffs (4.56).
+- The Orioles have a 4.59 team ERA that ranks 19th across all MLB pitching staffs.

-- Bradish (1-1 with a 6.14 ERA and 14 strikeouts in 14 2/3 innings pitched) makes the start for the Orioles, his fifth of the season.
+- Wells (2-1 with a 3.34 ERA and 27 strikeouts in 35 2/3 innings pitched) gets the start for the Orioles, his sixth of the season.

-- His most recent appearance was on Sunday against the Detroit Tigers, when the righty tossed 4 2/3 innings, surrendering three earned runs while allowing six hits.
+- The righty last appeared on Tuesday against the Kansas City Royals, when he tossed six innings, allowing four earned runs while giving up three hits.

-- The 26-year-old has amassed an ERA of 6.14, with 8.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.